-The DHS Screening Unit provides background screening services to a variety of organisations: large and small, government and non-government, employers and volunteer coordinators.
+The Screening Unit provides background screening services to a variety of organisations: large and small, government and non-government, employers and volunteer coordinators.

 Screening is about providing safe environments for children and other vulnerable people.
 South Australian and Commonwealth policy and legislation make it mandatory for employers in relevant fields to carry out background checks on prospective employees or volunteers.